CircuitVerse/Blog/content/posts/Vivek_Kumar_GSoC2025_FinalReport.md

 ### Verilog Terminal
 After the initial changes of font, line-spacing, padding, and auto-bracket matching were implemented to the verilog code editor, there was a need to further improve the verilog code editor and align it with traditional code editors.
 To do this Verilog code editor terminal was introduced.

+The Verilog Terminal provides a console-like view for synthesis/log outputs and errors, reducing context switching.
+It complements the play/pause control so users can pause simulation, inspect messages, and iterate efficiently.

 The verilog terminal logs the process status, success messages, and error logs.
 It also displays the synatx and other error messages sent from the YOSYS server and displays it to the users, so that they can debug their Verilog Code easily.
 Further Enhancements can also be added to it, which can include terminal taking commands to save, reset and close the verilog editor and further enhancements.

 ![Verilog Terminal](/images/Vivek_Kumar_Gsoc2025/verilogTerminal.png)